 They wed in 1953, and moved into a new apartment in Boston.
 They didn’t stay long.
 In September 1954 he became the pastor of the Dexter Avenue Baptist Church in Montgomery, Ala.
 Nine months later, he would be awarded his Ph.D. from Boston University, and soon after that he would be plunged into the civil rights movement.

-Finally, in 1946 he was arrested for burglary.
+Finally, in 1946 police arrested him for burglary.
 He had dropped off a stolen watch for repair at a Roxbury jewelry store.
 Detectives were waiting for him when he came to pick it up.
-He was convicted of larceny, breaking and entering, and carrying a weapon.
-The court sentenced him to the notorious Charlestown prison for six to eight years of hard labor.
+He received a sentence of six to eight years of hard labor at the notorious Charlestown prison.

 Charlestown State Prison is now the site of Bunker Hill Community College.
 It was where Sacco and Vanzetti were executed.
 Malcolm was incensed about his imprisonment, and his cellmates called him “Satan.”
 He furiously paced his tiny cell, insulted the guards, ranted profanely and got high on ground nutmeg.

-Prodded by his family, Malcolm became a follower of the Nation of Islam, a new movement that preached self-reliance and Pan-Africanism.
-He was released from prison in 1952 and moved to Detroit, joined the Nation of Islam and changed his name to Malcolm X.
+Prodded by his family, Malcolm began to follow the Nation of Islam, a new movement that preached self-reliance and Pan-Africanism.
+He left prison in 1952 and moved to Detroit, joined the Nation of Islam and changed his name to Malcolm X.